Trade and market access

 Asia’s economic and population growth, and rate of urbanisation have contributed to changes in global food demand.
-More than half of Australia’s agricultural exports in 2015–16 were destined for Asia.
+Over half of Australia’s agricultural exports in 2018 –19 were destined for Asia.
 The region is home to the top export destination for Australian wheat, barley, sugar, wool, cheese and numerous horticultural products.

 Food demand to 2050: Opportunities for Australian agriculture